Color Logo for MeetAnOstoMate

 Simple DIY Tracker for Colostomy Change Days

-- Another suggestion was to write the change date on the front of the pouch itself using a black magic marker for easy reference.
+- Write the change date directly on the front of the pouch with a black magic marker.

 See full discusison